Table of Contents

 If you’ve received a notice requesting an Impairment Rating Evaluation (IRE), you likely have some questions.
 How will an IRE affect your total disability benefits?
 What is an IRE exactly?

 Understanding how an IRE works will help you know what to expect during and after the evaluation.
-It is also important to remember that you have rights as an injured worker, and experienced workers’ compensation lawyers are available to help you navigate the IRE process.
+It is also important to remember that you have rights as an injured worker, and experienced workers’ compensation lawyers are available to help you navigate the impairment rating evaluation process.
 Here are answers to common questions to clarify the meaning of an IRE and how it may affect your case.

 What Is an IRE?